-Sensible Precautions Required As The Temperatures Start Heating Up
+Sensible Precautions Required As The Temperatures Heat Up

-A gorgeous April evening stroll in Lakes Park (in Fort Myers, Florida).
+A 4th of July 2024 celebration walk/run in Lakes Park - hydrating along the way!
 Photo Courtesy of Charly Caldwell II.

 Participation in sports have long been recognized as an effective way to stay in shape, and a great start on the road to a healthy lifestyle.